The Bankrate promise

-If you’re looking to buy your first home in Illinois, you have access to a few state-specific resources.
-The state supports first-time homebuyer assistance programs that provide fixed-interest mortgages along with down payment and closing cost assistance loans.
+If you’re looking to buy your first home in Illinois, you could have access to first-time homebuyer assistance programs that provide fixed-interest mortgages along with down payment and closing cost assistance loans.
 You’re considered a first-time homebuyer (and potentially eligible for these programs) if you haven’t owned a home in the past three years, but some programs assist all types of buyers.

-Through its Access Mortgage initiative, the Illinois Housing Development Authority (IHDA) provides fixed-rate loans offered through a network of partner lenders.
-They also feature different forms of down payment and closing cost assistance.
+Through its Access Mortgage program, the Illinois Housing Development Authority (IHDA) provides fixed-rate loans offered through a network of partner mortgage lenders.
+These loans also feature different forms of down payment and closing cost assistance.

-According to the IHDA website, IHDA mortgages through the Access Mortgage program don’t require down payments, but you do need to contribute $1,000, or 1 percent of the purchase price, whichever is greater.
+IHDA mortgages don’t require a down payment, but you do need to contribute $1,000, or 1 percent of the purchase price, whichever is greater.
 However, you should make a down payment if you can afford it.
-Putting down at least 20 percent of the purchase price typically removes the requirement to purchase private mortgage insurance (PMI).
+Putting down at least 20 percent of the purchase price removes the requirement to purchase private mortgage insurance (PMI).

 IHDA Access Forgivable Mortgage

-IHDA’s Access Forgivable Mortgage program offers a fixed-rate 30-year mortgage — either a conventional, FHA, VA or USDA loan — with as much as 4 percent of the home purchase price, up to $6,000, in closing costs and down payment assistance.
-This loan doesn’t need to be paid back as long as you live in the home for at least 10 years.
+IHDA’s Access Forgivable Mortgage program offers a fixed-rate 30-year mortgage — either a conventional, FHA, VA or USDA loan — with as much as 4 percent of the purchase price, up to $6,000, in closing costs and down payment assistance.
+This assistance loan doesn’t need to be paid back as long as you live in the home for at least 10 years.

 To qualify, you’ll need a minimum credit score of 640.
 You also need to meet certain income and purchase price limits that vary by county and household size.
-You can learn more about these details by visiting the IHDA income and purchase price limits chart.

 IHDA Access Deferred Mortgage

-The IHDA Access Deferred Mortgage program offers a 30-year fixed-rate mortgage and 5 percent of the home purchase price, up to $7,500, in down payment and closing cost assistance.
+IHDA’s Access Deferred Mortgage program also offers a 30-year fixed-rate mortgage and 5 percent of the purchase price, up to $7,500, in down payment and closing cost assistance.
 This comes as an interest-free loan that you don’t need to pay back until your loan’s maturity date, or when you sell your home or refinance your mortgage.